Preventing Winter Illness

 including Zinc, Olive Leaf Extract, Turmeric and Vitamin C for a stronger immune system.Shop now

-Our Immu-Stay supplement is specially formulated to add an extra layer of protection during times when your immune system may need an extra boost – such as the winter months when the central heat comes on, circulating stale air, and we’re spending too much time crowded together, whether shopping, traveling or riding the elevator at work.
+Our immune system supplements, Immu-stay, are specially formulated to add an extra layer of protection during times when your immune system may need an extra boost – such as the winter months when the central heat comes on, circulating stale air, and we’re spending too much time crowded together, whether shopping, traveling or riding the elevator at work.

 The blend includes Echinacea, Vitamin C, turmeric, magnesium, calcium, zinc, copper, manganese, the flavonoid quercetin, bilberry and black cumin extracts and olive leaf extract, each working in harmony to elevate immunity and act like a shield against winter illness.